Who are headspace?

-headspace deliver “mental health and vocational services to young people in headspace centres, online and in schools”. headspace National, assessed in this document, lead a national network of 100 headspace centres operating across metropolitan, regional and rural areas of Australia.
+headspace National, assessed here, lead the network of over 100 headspace centres operating across metropolitan, regional and rural areas of Australia and deliver eheadspace online and telephone support.

 Note: this is an assessment of Headspace National Youth Mental Health Foundation Ltd. The results may or may not be consistent with the results of organisations that licence the ‘headspace’ brand.